 Working within coronavirus regulations and guidelines

-- All activity should always be consistent with the government guidance regarding health, physical distancing and hygiene.
+- All activity should always be consistent with the government guidance regarding health, social and physical distancing and hand-washing and respiratory hygiene.
 To decide which actions to take, you need to carry out an appropriate COVID-19 risk assessment, just as you would for other health and safety related hazards.
 This risk assessment must be done in consultation with unions or workers.

 Timetable for reopening